-All students participating in the DDI Summer Experience are required to adhere to all RIT policies, procedures and regulations as well as local, state and federal laws.
+All students participating in the DDI Summer Experience are required to adhere to all DDI Ssummer Experience program guidelines, RIT policies, procedures and regulations, as well as local, state and federal laws.
 According to RIT’s Honor Code, all members of the RIT community must “demonstrate civility, respect, decency and sensitivity towards our fellow members of the RIT community, and recognize that all individuals at this university are part of the larger RIT family, and as such are entitled to that support and mutual respect which they deserve.”
 Inappropriate or disrespectful behavior is not tolerated.
 Alcohol or any state or federally illegal drugs are strictly prohibited in the residence halls, regardless of age.
 DDI Summer Experience participants are strictly forbidden from consuming alcoholic beverages and/or using state or federally illegal or controlled substances, including prescription drugs not prescribed to the student during the DDI Summer Experience.
-Violators will be immediately be suspended from the program without waiver or compromise.
+Violators will immediately be suspended from the program without waiver or compromise.

 Commitment, Value and Program Acceptance